-Hypothetical Scenario

-Result

-Ms. Smith is a registered stockholder Instead of receiving a fractional who holds 9 shares of NCR stock in her record account as of 6 p.m. on May 14, 1999.
-At that time, assume the trading value of 1 share of NCR stock is \$45 (see "Determination of Trading Value" below).

-share (9/10 of a share) of NCR stock after the reverse split, Ms. Smith's 9 shares will be converted into the right to receive cash.
-Using the hypothetical trading value of \$45 per share, Ms. Smith will receive \$405.00 ($$45 \times 9 \text{ shares}$).
+Hypothetical Scenario Result Ms. Smith is a registered stockholder who holds 9 shares of NCR stock in her record account as of [6] p.m. on May [14], 1999.
+At that time, the trading value of 1 share of NCR stock was \$45 (see "Determination of Trading Value" below).
+Instead of receiving a fractional share (9/10 of a share) of NCR stock after the reverse split, Ms. Smith's 9 shares will be converted into the right to receive cash.
+Using the hypothetical trading value of \$45 per share, Ms. Smith will receive \$405.00 (\$45 x 9 shares).
 Note: If Ms. Smith wants to continue her investment in NCR, she can buy at least 1 more share of NCR stock and hold it in her record account.
-Ms. Smith would have to act far enough in advance of May 14, 1999 so that the purchase is complete by the close of business on that date.
+Ms. Smith would have to act far enough in advance of May [14], 1999 so that the transfer is complete by the close of business on that date.
 Mrs. Jones has 2 record accounts.
-As of May 14, 1999, she holds 5 shares of NCR stock in one account and 7 shares of NCR stock in the other.
+As of May [14], 1999, she holds 5 shares of NCR stock in one account and 7 shares of NCR stock in the other.
 All of her shares are registered in her name only.

-Mrs. Jones will receive cash payments equal to the trading value of her shares of NCR stock in each record account instead of receiving fractional shares (1/2 share and 7/10 share).
-Assuming a hypothetical trading value of NCR stock at \$45 per share, Mrs. Jones would receive two checks totaling $$540 (5 \times $45 = $225;$ $7 \times $45 = $315; $225 + $315 = 540).
-Note: If Mrs. Jones wants to continue her investment in NCR, she can consolidate/ transfer her two record accounts prior to May 14, 1999.
-In that case, her holdings will not be cashed out in connection with the Transaction because she will hold at least 10 shares in one record account.
-She would have to act far enough in advance so that the consolidation is complete by the close of business on May 14, 1999.

-Mr. Taylor holds 15.5 shares of NCR After the Transaction, Mr. Taylor 14, 1999.

-stock in his record account as of May will continue to hold all 15.5 shares of NCR stock.

-Mr. Updike holds shares of NCR stock in a brokerage account as of May 14, 1999.
+Mrs. Jones will receive cash payments equal to the trading value of her shares of NCR stock in each record account instead of receiving fractional shares ($1/2$ share and 7/10 share).
+Assuming a hypothetical trading value of NCR stock at \$45 per share, Mrs. Jones would receive two checks totaling \$540 ($5 \times $45 = $225;$ $7 \times $45 = $315; $225 + $315 = 540).
+Note: If Mrs. Jones wants to continue her investment in NCR, she can consolidate/transfer her two record accounts prior to May [14], 1999.
+In that case, her holdings will not be cashed out in connection with the Transaction because she will hold more than 10 shares in one record account.
+She would have to act far enough in advance so that the consolidation is complete by the close of business on May [14], 1999.
+Mr. Taylor holds 15.5 shares of NCR stock in his record account as of May [14], 1999.
+After the Transaction, Mr. Taylor will continue to hold all 15.5 shares of NCR stock.
+Mr. Updike holds shares of NCR stock in a brokerage account as of May [14], 1999.
 NCR does not intend for the Transaction to affect stockholders holding NCR stock in street name through a nominee (such as a bank or broker).
 However, nominees may have different procedures and NCR stockholders holding NCR stock in street name should contact their nominees to determine whether they will be affected by the Transaction.
-Note: If Mr. Updike holds fewer than 10 shares and desires to have his shares cashed out in the Transaction, he should contact his broker to transfer them to his record name prior to May 14, 1999.
-He would have to act far enough in advance so that the transfer is complete by the close of business on May 14, 1999.
+Note: If Mr. Updike holds fewer than 10 shares and desires to have his shares cashed out in the Transaction, he should contact his broker to transfer them to his record name prior to May [14], 1999.
+He would have to act far enough in advance so that the transfer is complete by the close of business on May [14], 1999.